whatisnuclear/website/_calcs/energy-in-nuclear-waste.md

-Note that these scenarios would require an established fleet of breeder reactors to actually achieve, all of which would need to be already started up, which would require a huge amount of fissile material that is not included here.
-Actually ramping up such a fleet is generally expected to start from the much smaller amount of plutonium contained in the fuel and ramp up gradually over decades.
+Note that these scenarios would require an established fleet of breeder reactors to actually achieve, all of which would need to be already started up, which would require a huge amount of fissile material.
+For example, the S-PRISM 1000 MWt SFR requires 2336 kg of Pu to start up {% cite hoffmanPreliminaryCoreDesign2008 %}, and you'd need 3000 S-PRISM cores to make all US primary thermal energy, so you'd need 7000 tonnes of separated plutonium to start such a fleet up.
+There are only about 1000 tonnes of plutonium in the spent fuel, so there needs to be a 'phase in' period before all this energy can be accessed.
+Ramping up such a fleet is generally envisioned to start from the 1000 tonnes of plutonium contained in the spent fuel and ramp up gradually over about 150 years.

+## What about all our depleted uranium (DU)?

+The US currently has about 750,000 tonnes of it in storage at Paducah, KY and Portsmouth, OH left over as tails from uranium enrichment.
+It's barely radioactive, and so is not high-level nuclear waste, but is still a nuclear byproduct material.
+This material contains about 52,000 exajoules!

+    units -1 "750000 tonnes * 800 GW*day/tonne" "exajoules"
+    51840

+This is enough to provide the whole world's primary energy (~650 exajoules per year) for about 80 years!
+Again, from a practical point of view this is actually not possible without a gradual ramp-up from existing fissile material.
+You could start ~1000 breeder reactors with available plutonium today, making about 31 exajoules/year (5% of total world energy) and then, over 5&ndash;6 doubling times, build up enough plutonium to ramp up 20x to full world power, and then consume the energy in the DU.
+If you used HALEU instead, you could never consume the pile of DU because you'd be adding far more DU than you can consume while enriching the HALEU.

+## References

+{% bibliography --cited %}

 </div>
 </div>